jxnblk/react-context-router/README.md

 The Router component provides the following objects as context to its children:
 - `history` object from the [history](https://npmjs.com/package/history) package
 - `location` object from the history package
 - `route` object from the matching item in the `routes` prop.
-When a path contains parameters they will be passes as `route.params`.
+When a path contains parameters they will be passed as `route.params`.

 ### `<Link />` component
 Used in place of `<a>` links to use client-side history navigation.